swedishfrenchpress/bitcoinforsignal/README.md

 ## About

 This site advocates for Signal to integrate [Cashu](https://cashu.space) ecash as a replacement for their underutilized MobileCoin integration.
-During the Bitcoin++ Lightning Hackathon in Berlin, developers built a proof-of-concept Signal fork with native Cashu support, demonstrating the technical feasibility of this integration.
+Developers have built a proof-of-concept Signal fork with native Cashu support, demonstrating the technical feasibility of this integration.

 ## Why Cashu + Signal?